josevnz/tutorials/docs/EmpireStateRunUp/TUTORIAL.md

     def compose(self) -> ComposeResult:
         """
-        Here we 'Yield' Widgets/ components that will be rendered in order on the TUI How the components get their layout on the screen?
-They use a cascade style sheet (CSS): outliers.tcss and some explicit layout containers like the class `Vertical` that can contain other Widgets Here we have a header, tables and a footer
+        Here we 'Yield' Widgets/ components that will be rendered in order on the TUI How do the components get their layout on the screen?
+They use a cascade style sheet (CSS): outliers.tcss and some explicit layout containers like the class `Vertical` that can contain other Widgets Here we have a header, tables, and a footer
         """
         yield Header(show_clock=True)
         for column_name in SUMMARY_METRICS: